 To make it easier for students, here, we have prepared a list of scholarships for them who would like to study in Germany and learn the culture, language and heritage of the country.

 From post-doctoral researchers to senior scientists, the Hanse-Wissenschaftskolleg (HWK) in Delmenhorst awards fellowships to highly qualified scientists of all career levels.
-Depending on the Fellowship project, Regular Fellowships and Junior Fellowships can be awarded for a minimum of three months and a maximum of ten months.
+Depending on the Fellowship project, Regular Fellowships and Junior Fellowships can be awarded for a minimum of three months and a maximum of ten months, to study in Germany.

 To be eligible for this fellowship, a candidate must complete a doctoral degree more than 5 years ago and should have considerable professional experience in science and research (for regular fellowships) collaborations with colleagues at the regional universities and research institutes.